jmabuin/CPM/README.md

 ###Completed

 - [x] Creation of the three programs.
+- [x] Creation of init and stop scripts.

 ###To Do

-- [ ] Creation of install target in Makefile
+- [ ] Creation of a **Debug mode** to see logs from agents in the screen instead of the system logs.
+- [ ] Creation of a **Deploy** function to deploy the agents to the master and computing nodes and build them.
-- [ ] Creation of init and stop scripts
+- [ ] Creation of a **Start** function to start master and agents remotely from the client.
+- [ ] Creation of install target in Makefile.
-- [ ] Improve the ports assignation to forked processes
+- [ ] Improve the ports assignation to forked processes.

 ##Frequently asked questions (FAQs)